arcanelogic-max/arcane-logic-tech-playbook/topics/jwt-decode-vs-verify.md

 # 🔐 JWT `decode` vs `verify` — Deep Dive

-> Understanding the critical difference between reading a JWT and trusting it — and how misuse leads to real-world security vulnerabilities
+> Understanding the critical difference between reading a JWT and trusting it — and how misuse leads to real-world security vulnerabilitie

 ---